Tyler-pierce/ElasticFlow/README.md

 ## More About EF Bits and Pieces

+### Steps

+Jobs are organized as sequentially running steps.
+When you add a step you are adding a run of your program to a queue.
+If you continue to add jobs they will be queued up behind and run in order.
+One step is running at a time and the next starts automatically when the previous is completed.

 ### Receipts

 At every step of the way (sending, receiving, aggregation, ..) receipts are left behind that can track specific portions of the work.
 These receipts are hashed together using the chunk of data's time of first conception, the amount of entries and the stage it came from.
 More importantly, they can be matched at any part of the journey from distribution to aggregation.
 Receipt matching could in theory be used to keep a soft real-time track on what work is completed or failed after the program is finished running.